dtcenter/METexpress/docs/Users_Guide/interface.rst

 plot type.
 Available types for Upper Air include Time Series, Profile, DieOff, ValidTime, Histogram, and Contour.
-Other apps include some plot types specific to that application domain, such as Reliability plots in the Ensemble app or GridScale plots in the Precip app.
+Other apps include some plot types specific to that application domain, such as Reliability plots in the Ensemble app or GridScale plots in the Precipitation app.
 The section for each app below will describe the available plot types for that app.

 The user will first want to decide what type of plot they want to produce